cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

       V
     agg_result
 ~~~~
-{: #agg-flow title="Computation of the final aggregate result from aggregate
+{: #unshard-flow title="Computation of the final aggregate result from aggregate
 shares."}

 > QUESTION Maybe the aggregation algorithms should be